Adoria298/sophistication/Trade Implementation.md

 ## Internal Code Representation

 Tiles will need to know which tiles they can trade with.
-This could be done by a linked list or a graph, perhaps.
+This is done with a dictionary representing a graph of coordinates.